Sholastix/crud-expressgraphql-react/README.md

 2. Rename file '.env.example' into '.env' and setup enviroment variables.

-3. Use following commands from terminal/console:
+3. Use following commands (in 'server' folder, then in 'client' folder respectively) from terminal/console:

         3.1. npm install
         3.2. npm start